 What Sets Roswell Park Apart?

-- Patients who receive immunotherapies should be treated at our Transplant and Cellular Therapy (TCT) Center where members of the medical team have significant experience in recognizing and managing the side effects.
-Our team includes leaders who help develop the national guidelines for managing these side effects.
+- Patients who receive immunotherapies should be treated at a center where members of the medical team have significant experience in recognizing and managing the side effects.
+Our team includes leaders who help develop the national guidelines for managing those side effects.

 - The Foundation for the Accreditation of Cellular Therapy (FACT) has accredited Roswell Park as both an adoptive cellular therapy program and a bone marrow transplant (BMT) program.
 This indicates that Roswell Park adheres to strict standards and works constantly to achieve the best patient outcomes.